TengMCing/PhD/Thesis/03-chap3.html.md

 With the estimated distance $\hat{D}$, we can compare the underlying distribution of the residuals to a theoretically "good" residual distribution. $\hat{D}$ can also be used as an index of the model violations indicating the strength of the visual signal embedded in the residual plot.

 It is not expected that $\hat{D}$ will be equal to original distance $D$.
-This is largely because information contained in a single residual plot is limited and it may not be able to summarise all the important characteristics of the residual distribution.
+This is largely because information contained in a single residual plot is limited and it may not be able to summarize all the important characteristics of the residual distribution.
 For a given residual distribution $P$, many different residual plots can be simulated, where many will share similar visual patterns, but some of them could be visually very different from the rest, especially for regression models with small $n$.
 This suggests the error of the estimation will vary depends on whether the input residual plot is representative or not.

 ## Statistical testing {#sec-model-statistical-testing}

 ### Lineup Evaluation {#sec-model-lineup-evaluation}

 Theoretically, the distance $D$ for a correctly specified model is $0$, because $P$ will be the same as $Q$.
 However, the computer vision model may not necessary predict $0$ for a null plot.
 Using @fig-false-finding as an example, it contains a visual pattern which is an indication of heteroskedasticity.
 We would not expect the model to be able to magically tell if the suspicious pattern is caused by the skewed distribution of the fitted values or the existence of heteroskedasticity.
-Additionally, some null plots could have outliers or strong visual patterns due to randomness, and a reasonable model will try to summarise those information into the prediction, resulting in $\hat{D} > 0$.
+Additionally, some null plots could have outliers or strong visual patterns due to randomness, and a reasonable model will try to summarize those information into the prediction, resulting in $\hat{D} > 0$.

 This property is not an issue if $\hat{D} \gg 0$ for which the visual signal of the residual plot is very strong, and we usually do not need any further examination of the significance of the result.
 However, if the visual pattern is weak or moderate, having $\hat{D}$ will not be sufficient to determine if $H_0$ should be rejected.